cloud-gov/federalist.18f.gov/pages/documentation/custom-domains.md

 When you are ready to share your site with the public you can add your own custom domain.
 Please make sure you have completed all of the requirements in [before you launch](/documentation/before-you-launch#requirements) before continuing.

+If you are migrating an existing site to Federalist and wish to minimize downtime, see [minimizing downtime](#minimizing-downtime)

 It is possible to add up to 2 custom domains for your site, each one requires the completion of the following 3 steps:

 1. [Configure your DNS](#configure-your-dns)